mechmind/pa-switch-sink/README.md

 Usage:
 ======

-`pa-switch-sink -sinks jack,rtp`
+`pa-switch-sink [-sinks jack,rtp]`

-Program will find current default sink and chose next one in list.
+Program will find current default sink and chose next one in the list.
+If the list of sinks is empty, pa-switch-sink will go through all available sinks.

-`pa-switch-sink -sinks jack,rtp -last-only`
+`pa-switch-sink [-sinks jack,rtp] -last-only`

 When `-last-only` flag is set only default sink and last active stream will be switched to another sink.